halak0013/Holy_Quran/README.md

 Presidency of Religious Affairs Noble Quran file](https://kuran.diyanet.gov.tr/Yayinlar)

+## InshAllah Now it has
-Now it sperate Noble Quran ayats and generate data base.
+- Sperate Noble Quran ayats and generate data base.**

-InshAllah try to make a grafic user interface with read, listen and research application.
+- Playing ayats with a lot of Imams
+- Chosing page or ayats

+** you can generate same data base with jupiter nootbok and Kuran.txt but i take page numbers and secde ayats info another database

+## InshAllah it will have
+- Searching surah and ayat
+- Surah view improvment
+- Searching Keyword, word and senetence
+- Meal
+- Translation